Real estate diagnosis: risk assessment for lead exposure (Crep)

 Lead is generally present in older paints.

-CREP (or lead diagnosis) consists of measuring the lead concentration of the coatings in your dwelling to identify those containing lead and describe their storage status.
+Crep measures the lead concentration of the interior and exterior coatings of your home to identify those containing lead and describe their state of conservation.

-It is also used to identify situations where children are at risk of lead poisoning or housing degradation.
+It is also used to identify situations of risk of lead poisoning (in children and pregnant women) or housing degradation.

-You must have a Crep realized in case of sale of a dwelling (apartment, detached house) if it was built before 1949.
+As the owner, you must have a Crep realized in case of sale or rental of a dwelling (apartment, detached house) if it has been built before 1er january 1949.

-You can use a directory to find a certified diagnoser:
+You can use a tool to find a certified diagnoser:

 Find a Certified Real Estate Diagnoser